kkibria/scandroid/README.md

 ```

 ## Building executable
+If you can run scandroid from source using python successfully on a machine then you can use
+`pyinstaller` to build executable for the same o/s in the same machine.
-Executable can be a preferred option since executable won't need a machine with python installed.
+Executable can be a preferred option since running executable won't need a machine with python
+installed.
 You can distribute just the executable bundle.
-The bundle will have everything it needs to run.
+The bundle will have everything it
-If you can run scandroid successfully, you can use `pyinstaller` to build executable for your o/s.
+needs to run.

 ### Windows O/S